Clean Ammonia Synthesis - Clean Energy Carrier

-CO2-free ammonia synthesis is technology for synthesizing ammonia using renewable energy.
+Clean ammonia includes blue ammonia, which captures and stores CO2 emitted from fossil fuels, and green ammonia, which is derived from renewable energy.
+JGC is developing green ammonia production technology.
 The use of this ammonia as fuel in thermal power plants or boilers and industrial furnaces aims to contribute to reductions in CO2 emissions.
-Under atmospheric pressure, ammonia can be liquefied at the relatively high temperature of minus 33 degrees Celsius, making it easier to store for long periods and transport than other hydrogen energy carriers, for which it has been attracting attention.
+Under atmospheric pressure, ammonia can be liquefied at the relatively mild temperature of minus 33 degrees Celsius, making it easier to store for long periods and transport than other hydrogen energy carriers, for which it has been attracting attention.

 - *Energy Carriers